perfsonar/psconfig-web/README.md

 * Prevent user from removing hostgroups / testspecs currently used by a config
 * Prevent user from orphaning config / testspecs / hostsgroups by removing all admins
+* Prevent user from entering config with duplicate url

+* profile service needs to announce any updates made by user to all other services caching profile info